MS Thesis Guidelines

 - Immediately make sure the chairperson indicates the Examination Date and any conditions that may have been made by the committee.

-- Submit the white and pink copies of the form to the graduate program coordinator within two business days of the defense.
+- Submit the complete, signed form to the graduate program coordinator within two business days of the defense.

 - In the following weeks, e-mail a copy of the committee-approved thesis to email@example.com for format approval.
 You will be notified within 24 hours if it is ready to be submitted through the ETD.